ElazarK/content-docs/playbooks/Process_Email.md

-Deprecated - We recommend using Process Email - Generic playbook instead.
-Add email details into the relevant context entities and handle the case where you have attached original emails.
+`Deprecated` - We recommend using Process Email - Generic playbook instead.

+Adds email details into the relevant context entities and handle the case where you have attached original emails.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.